JohnLCaron/rlauxe/docs/ComparisonExperiments.md

 * seems like you want to pick d based on theta
 * best proxy for theta is cvrMean

-## ComparisonParameters cvrComparisonFull and cvrComparisonAnalyze
+## ComparisonFull cvrComparisonFull and cvrComparisonAnalyze

 Run all combinations:
 ````